MikeDigitize/JSFundamentals/README.md

 ```

-The compiler runs through the code and hoists the variables and functions to the top of the parent scope (in this case the global scope), so when the code is executed at run time it will look like this:
+The compiler runs through the code and hoists the variables and functions to the top of the parent scope (in the above example the global scope), so when the code is executed at run time it looks like this:

 ```javascript